Visit Venice – it’s carnival time

 You may see a man with a bird cage on his head.You may see the sun, the moon, the stars or a lion.
 There are quite a lot of Casanova lookalikes and a Cyrano de Bergerac.
 Two masked characters pushing a cart full of little white fluffy dogs went by.
 Definitely surreal!
 All of the costumed characters move slowly through the crowds in a sort of dreamlike manner.
 They stop for the tourists to photograph them, or sometimes pause in groups to commune with each other.

 There are many people here from all over the world.
 Armed police are arond trying to contain and direct folk around the square in some sort of ordered manner.
 A bit of carnival kettling is going on as the event is very busy.
-We are close to the tipping point when the fun is outweighed by the presence of just too many tourists.
+The fun is in danger of being outweighed by the presence of just too many tourists.
 Being too popular is something Venice is now struggling with.

 Visit Venice – the Doge’s palace

 We dodge into the Doge’s palace to avoid the crush.
-The Doge’s Palace is a grand edifice built in the Venetian Gothic style.
-It is in St Mark’s square and is one of the city’s main attractions.
+This grand edifice built in the Venetian Gothic style is in St Mark’s square.
+It is one of the city’s main attractions.
 The palace was the residence of the Doge of Venice, the supreme authority of the former Venetian Republic.
 It opened as a museum in 1923.
 Today, it is one of the 11 city museums run by the Fondazione Musei Civici di Venezia.
 This palace is an impressive structure indeed, a stately and marvelous creation.
 As well as being the ducal residence, the doge’s palace housed political institutions of the Republic of Venice until the Napoleonic occupation of the city in 1797.
 It was the centre of administation and law making in Venice for a thousand years!
 An unthinkable period of political stability today.

 The palace has two great statues at the top of the huge stone staircase.
-The Giants’ Staircase of the Doge’s Palace in Venice was the official entrance and was built between 1483 and 1491 and designed by Antonio Rizzo.
+This grand entrance is the Giants’ Staircase of the Doge’s Palace.
+It was built between 1483 and 1491 and designed by Antonio Rizzo.
 The two marble statues depict Mars and Neptune, representing the power and dominion of Venice on the mainland (Mars) and the sea (Neptune).
 The winged lion, the symbol of venice, hovers above them.
 Inside the palace opulence abounds, renaissance paintings are on every wall and ceiling, along with gold, gold and more gold.

 Visit Venice – the bridge of sighs

 The grand council chambers where justice was meted out remain impressive.
-If you were found guilty you were sent down to cross the bridge of sighs (Ponte dei Sospiri) to the adjacent prison.
-The bridge was so called, as it was thought that prisoners would sigh at their last chance to see a glimpse of the outside world before being locked up!
+The jail was adjacent to the chambers.
+Prisoners had to cross the bridge of sighs (Ponte dei Sospiri) to get there.
+It was thought that prisoners would sigh at their last chance to see a glimpse of the outside world before being locked up, hence the name.

 We crossed the stone bridge to see the cells.
 Their stark stone darkness, contrasts dramatically with the finery of the Doge’s palace.
 I guess that was the point.